reflex-dev/reflex-web/docs/styling/overview.md

 ## Theming

 As of Reflex 'v0.4.0', you can now theme your Reflex web apps.
+To learn more checkout the [Theme docs]({styling.theming.path}).

 The `Theme` component is used to change the theme of the application.
 The `Theme` can be set directly in your rx.App.